Why now is the time to visit Tahiti and the islands of French Polynesia

 The private island resort also offers its guests a choice of restaurants and bars, a decadent tree-house day spa, bikes to explore the island and a wide range of water sports (kayaking, outrigger canoes, snorkelling, stand-up paddle boarding, deep sea fishing and scuba diving).
 Guests can also enjoy birdwatching walks and reef experiences with an expert naturalist guide to see whales and turtles, eagle-rays and dolphins, Tahuna Iti and other seabirds.

-An UltraLuxe escape with conscience, the Brando offers unparalleled environmental commitment with uncompromised luxury.
+An UltraLuxe travel experience with conscience, the Brando offers unparalleled environmental commitment with uncompromised luxury.

 Four Seasons Bora Bora